by David Fox

-From stunning cityscapes to candid street photography Peterson aims to evoke emotion through his work.
+From stunning cityscapes to candid street photography, Peterson aims to evoke emotion through his work.
 His work is moody, but crisp and clear.
 He works with shadows, lines and angles to draw out unique forms within composition.

 The Chicago based photographer has been taking pictures for over 25 years, but recently started sharing his work widely; his alluring black and white photos have earned him an unparalleled 1 million followers on Instagram.

-The photographer is known for his ability to produce technically and logistically complex assignments with expert use of light and color, but his charming demeanor, humor and confidence make him a sought-after choice from CEO's to celebrities to commercial and magazine clients alike.
+The photographer is known for his ability to produce technically and logistically complex assignments with expert use of light and colour, but his charming demeanour, humour and confidence make him a sought-after choice from CEO's to celebrities to commercial and magazine clients alike.

 He is one of the rare photographers who have bridged the world between advertising and photojournalism.
 One of McNally's most notable projects, Faces of Ground Zero, has become known as one of the most significant responses to the tragedy at the World Trade Center.